2019 Alberta wildfires: Aerosols

 According to NASA, aerosols have been "growing more dense" in the area affected by the smoke from Chuckegg Creek fire with particulates rising into the atmosphere.
 By May 23, NASA had published an "image of the aerosols stretching from Alaska to the Atlantic".
 May 23 images captured by the Suomi NPP satellite's Ozone Mapping and Profiler Suite (OMPS) sensor and the Visible and Infrared Imaging Sensor (VIIRS) showed that aerosol levels Chuckegg Creek fire near High Level showed "medium to high level amounts of pollution, particulates in the form of smoke, dust, and ash".
 The "higher levels of smoke coincide with the areas of red on the aerosols image and the areas where the smoke is less dense coincide with the lighter yellow areas of the aerosols image as would be expected."

 Fire Radiative Power (FRP)

 According to Copernicus Atmosphere Monitoring Service (CAMS)'s senior scientist, Mark Parrington, the 2019 Alberta wildfires's Fire Radiative Power (FRP) up to May 29, placed fifth in the list of the "most intense annual FRP totals since 2003."

 Causes

 By May 30, the cause of 20 fires was still under investigation (UI).
 One was caused by lightning and 10 were caused by humans.
+It was later reported that 71% of the 2019 Alberta Wildfires were human-caused.